Actor–network theory: Quasi-object

+Actor–network theory refers to these creations as tokens or quasi-objects which are passed between actors within the network.
 As the token is increasingly transmitted or passed through the network, it becomes increasingly punctualized and also increasingly reified.
 When the token is decreasingly transmitted, or when an actor fails to transmit the token (e.g., the oil pump breaks), punctualization and reification are decreased as well.